Skip to main content

 Plugin Settings

 There are two supported authentication methods, basic_login and json web token.
-The KDP plugin will use the method you choose for authentication when connecting to KDP.
+The Koverse plugin will use the method you choose for authentication when connecting to Koverse.

 Basic Login